dogweather/forkful/content/en/google-apps-script/files-and-io/creating-a-temporary-file.md

 ---
 date: 2024-02-01 21:11:59.832909-07:00
-description: "Creating a temporary file in Google Apps Script involves generating\
+description: "How to: In Google Apps Script, creating a temporary file can be achieved\
-  \ a file intended for short-term use, typically for intermediary data processing,\u2026"
+  \ using the DriveApp service, which provides a straightforward method to create,\u2026"
 lastmod: '2024-03-13T22:44:59.687448-06:00'
 model: gpt-4-0125-preview
-summary: Creating a temporary file in Google Apps Script involves generating a file intended for short-term use, typically for intermediary data processing, debugging, or cache purposes.
+summary: In Google Apps Script, creating a temporary file can be achieved using the DriveApp service, which provides a straightforward method to create, read, and delete files in Google Drive.
 title: Creating a temporary file
 weight: 21
 ---